pulumi/docs/content/docs/intro/concepts/programming-model.md

 ### Resources {#resources}

-All resources are subclasses of the `Resource` class.
+All resources are subclasses of the {{< pulumi-resource >}} class.
 There are two families of resources that branch from this base class:

-* `CustomResource`: resources managed externally by a resource provider.
+* {{< pulumi-customresource >}}: resources managed externally by a resource provider.
 Most resources are of this type.
-* `ComponentResource`: an aggregation of many resources as children to form a larger component abstraction.
+* {{< pulumi-componentresource >}}: an aggregation of many resources as children to form a larger component abstraction.

 #### Custom Resources